jbranchaud/til/postgres/sets-with-the-values-command.md

-# Sets With The Value Command
+# Sets With The Values Command

 You can concisely create sets of values in PostgreSQL using the `values` command.